Grand Bend Beach: 31 Things to Do & Where to Stay This Summer (2023)

 One of our favourite things to do wherever we go is to drive around the area and see the surrounding sites.
-When it comes to Grand Bend, you literally have hours and hours of Lake Huron shoreline (also called the Blue Coast) and surrounding communities to explore!
-Keep reading to see our local recommendations!
+When it comes to Grand Bend, you literally have hours and hours of Lake Huron shoreline (also called the Blue Coast) and surrounding communities to explore.

 – Grog’s Pub and Grill (along Hwy 21/Lakeshore Road outside of Port Franks)

 – Ipperwash Beach